Stable group theory and approximate subgroups

-The bounded-degree algebraic subset option means that if we view $G$ as a subset of the $n \times n$ matrices $M_n$, then $H_i$ is the intersection of $G$ with a subvariety of $M_n$ cut out by polynomials of bounded degree.
+Here "degree $\leq k'$" means that if we view $G$ as a subset of the $n \times n$ matrices $M_n$, then $H_i$ is the intersection of $G$ with a subvariety of $M_n$ cut out by polynomials of degree $\leq k'$.
 Thus if the group generated by $X$ is sufficiently Zariski dense, $X$ will not be contained in such an algebraic subgroup, so that $X \inv X$ must be commensurable to a subgroup.
-A special case: \<{cor} \lbl{1.4} Let $X_i$ be a finite subset of $GL_n(K_i)$, $K_i$ a field.
-Assume $|X_i X_i \inv X_i| \leq k |X_i|$, and that $X_i$ generates an almost simple group $S_i$.
-Then $(X_i X_i \inv)^2=S_i$ as soon as $|X_i|$ is sufficiently large. \>{cor}
+A special case: